-- Support the 'Fake Art Harms Culture' campaign to lobby the Australian Government to address the proliferation of fake Aboriginal and Torres Strait Islander art and art products. - Develop relationships with local Aboriginal and Torres Strait Islander artists. - Ensure all Aboriginal and/or Torres Strait Islander artwork in our offices are labelled or accompanied by information that explains who the artist is and where they are from
+- Support the 'Fake Art Harms Culture' campaign to lobby the Australian Government to address the proliferation of fake Aboriginal and Torres Strait Islander art and art products. - Develop relationships with local Aboriginal and Torres Strait Islander artists. - Ensure all Aboriginal and/or Torres Strait Islander artwork displayed in your workplace is accompanied by information about the artwork, the artist and where they are from.